jackyzha0/quartz/docs/features/social images.md

 ## Technical info

-Images will be generated as `.webp` files, which helps to keep images small.
+Images will be generated as `.webp` files, which helps to keep images small (the average image takes ~`19kB`).
 They are also compressed further using [sharp](https://sharp.pixelplumbing.com/).
-To generate those images, [satori](https://github.com/vercel/satori) is used.

-This results in really small file sizes, cover images generated for the entire docs folder only take up 960KB, with an average of just 19KB per image.

 When using images, the appropriate [Open Graph](https://ogp.me/) and [Twitter](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started) meta tags will be set to ensure they work and look as expected.